JooelRinne/wildlifetrade/README.md

 ## 2. Data collection
 1. Navigate to the "wildlifetrade/Data_collection/scraper/config" directory on your drive
 2. Open the "config.py" file and fill the variables in the file with CSS-selectors, links and other information based on the website you want to scrape.
 Follow the annotations in the file.
+   - SelectorGadget is a useful tool for determining the right CSS-selectors.
+It is available as an extension for Google Chrome: https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb
-3. Navigate to the "wildlifetrade/Data_collection" directory in terminal and run the script with
+4. Navigate to the "wildlifetrade/Data_collection" directory in terminal and run the script with
    ```ruby
    scrapy crawl scraper
    ```
-4. If everything is set up correctly, the scraped information is stored in a SQLite database saved to the "wildlifetrade/Data_collection" folder
+5. If everything is set up correctly, the scraped information is stored in a SQLite database saved to the "wildlifetrade/Data_collection" folder

 To be noted:
 - You can change the name of the SQLite database and the tables of the database in the "pipelines.py" file.
 There you can also choose if a new table is created once you run the crawler.
 At first run this variable has to be True.